Additive C*-categories and K-theory: Reduced crossed products

-\end{kor} Here $\widetilde{\Fun}(BG,\Ccat)$ is the $(2,1)$-category of unital $C^{*}$-categories, weakly equivariant morphisms and unitary natural isomorphisms between weakly equivariant morphisms, and $\Ccat_{2,1}$ is the $(2,1)$-category of unital $C^{*}$-categories, morphisms, and unitary isomorphisms between morphisms. \hB \end{rem}
+\begin{rem} Restricting to the unital case one can reformulate Corollary \ref{skjtrogergfdsgfgfgd} in analogy with \cite[Prop.
+7.12]{crosscat} as in the corollary below.
+There $\widetilde{\Fun}(BG,\Ccat)$ is the $(2,1)$-category of unital $C^{*}$-categories, weakly equivariant morphisms and unitary natural isomorphisms between weakly equivariant morphisms, and $\Ccat_{2,1}$ is the $(2,1)$-category of unital $C^{*}$-categories, morphisms, and unitary isomorphisms between morphisms. \hB \end{rem} \begin{kor} The reduced crossed product functor extends to a $2$-functor